dhiway/type-definitions/README.md

 # type-definitions

-CORD's type definitions for Polkadot.js
+CORD's type definitions

 ## Generate the type definitions

-To generate the type definitions, run `yarn generate-types` from the project root.
-It will generate all the type definitions and save them in the `types` directory each with the name `types/types<version>.json`, for examples `types/types3.json`.
+To generate the type definitions, run `yarn generate` from the project root.
+It will generate all the type definitions and save them in the `json directory each with the name `types.json`.